“Your kingdom come. Your will be done, on earth as it is in heaven.”

 Experience Congregations in Mission

-Equip congregations for Christ’s mission
+Equip congregations for Christ’s Mission

 Your Help is Needed: Church Building Maintenance

-Equip congregations for Christ’s mission
+Equip congregations for Christ’s Mission

 Your Help is Needed: Church Building Maintenance